Fabián Bustos: Santos

 On 25 February 2022, Santos announced the signing of Bustos as manager, with his contract to be signed in the following days.
 On 7 July, after just one win in 13 matches, he was sacked.

 Return to Barcelona SC

 On 5 September 2022, Bustos returned to his former club Barcelona in the place of departing Jorge Célico.
+He resigned on 4 June of the following year, after a 3–1 loss to rivals Emelec.

+América Mineiro

+On 9 August 2023, Bustos returned to Brazil and its top tier, after being named head coach of América Mineiro.
+On 9 November, after the club's relegation, he was dismissed.

+Universitario de Deportes

+On 30 December 2023, Bustos was announced as the head coach of Universitario de Deportes.
+He led the club to the 2024 title, after winning both the Apertura and the Clausura, but left on 14 April 2025.

+Olimpia

+On 17 April 2025, Bustos was announced as manager of Olimpia in Paraguay.

 Personal life

 Bustos' older brother Carlos is also a manager and former footballer.
 A defender, he began his career at Talleres and had the most of his managerial career in Peru and Mexico.